SmokkoZ/accounting/docs/architecture/Frontend_Architecture_v5.md

 # sel may return a dict with selected rows/cols in supported versions
 ```

-If selection events aren't available, keep the explicit `CheckboxColumn("✓")` pattern.
+If selection events aren’t available, keep the explicit `CheckboxColumn("✓")` pattern.

 ---